Make a Pilgrimage to West and South-West Kintyre

 Ballochroy Standing Stones

-Alexander Thom, known for his work on Stonehenge, maintained that the great length between the stones and the features of distant landscape lent precision to pinpointing the midsummer and winter solstices for ancient observers.
+Alexander Thom, known for his work on Stonehenge, maintained that the great length between the stones and the features of the distant landscape lent precision to pinpointing the midsummer and winter solstices for ancient observers.

 The flat face of the central stone indicates the mountain of Cora Bheinn, on the island of Jura, which is 19 miles away.
-The shortest stone also faces across the alignment, and points to Beinn a' Chaolais, the southernmost of the three Paps of Jura.
+The shortest stone also faces across the alignment and points to Beinn a' Chaolais, the southernmost of the three Paps of Jura.